Sami-Haha/Project1_Group7/README.md

 ## Group 7 Project 1
+Key contributors are;
+Bradley, Michelle, Priyanshu and Rhea

 ## Project proposal draft
 The aim of our project is to uncover patterns in electric vehicle ownership in Australia.
 We’ll examine relationships between vehicle ownership and location, vehicle ownership over a three year period and other relationships that can be derived from the data.